 If an injured worker refuses to cooperate with a vocational counselor that the employer provides, the workers’ compensation benefits may be suspended.
 Additionally, if you purposefully sabotage an interview that the rehab counselor gets for you or purposefully fail when offered a light duty job, your benefits can be suspended for unreasonably refusing light-duty work.
 Usually, an injured worker can’t turn down a light-duty job simply because he or she can’t find childcare.

 If a light-duty job pays less than you were making before your injury, you may be entitled to reimbursement of the difference from the employer.
 However, the goal behind rehabilitation and light-duty work is to eventually return you to the wage you were making at the time of your injury, so that you don’t continue to incur lost wages.

 Education and Retraining

-At the Ritchie Law Firm, we’ve been helping injured workers for more than 40 years.
-We have helped thousands of workers get their workers’ compensation benefits.
+At the Ritchie Law Firm, we’ve been helping injured workers for more than 50 years.
+We have helped thousands of workers receive workers’ compensation benefits.
 If you have been injured in Virginia, call our office at 800-277-6124 to discuss the possibility of a free consultation.
 There is no charge to talk to someone about your case.
 If you decide you would like us to help, we get no attorneys’ fees unless we are able to win for you.
 There is no risk for you to contact us, and we might be able to help or give you advice to put you on the right track.